Sustainable Business Practices

 While everyone has some sort of “green” catchphrase, we prove our commitment with measurable results.
-For nearly 50 years we have saved thousands of tons worth of recyclable material.
+For 50 years we have saved tens of thousands of tons worth of recyclable materials.
 Led by our remanufactured auto parts the following images are examples of some of the resources we've remanufactured and recycled in 2019 alone.

 What is Remanufacturing?